Capital History Ottawa (#colourized): Bowles Lunch [Updated]

 | Bowles Lunch, 50 Rideau St. (a couple doors east of Union Station), 1921.
 [Original image via Library & Archives – colourized by Ashley Newall] |

 And here's the same location around 1957, after it had become a Scott's Restaurant.
-(Bowles' other Ottawa location – on Sparks St. – ultimately became a Scott's Chicken Villa (i.e. KFC).)
+(Bowles' other Ottawa location – on Sparks St. – ultimately became a Scott's Chicken Villa (i.e. KFC).
+Scott's Restaurant on Rideau closed and the building was occupied by other businesses prior to being demolished around 1967.)

 ![]() |